jhpyle/docassemble/about.md

 smartphone, and the user's signature, which the user can write using a touchscreen or mouse.
 The documents created by **docassemble** can incorporate the user's signature and/or uploaded images.
-Audio and video can be easily integrated into questions.
-Interviews can the user information relevant to their current physical location by accessing the geolocation feature of the user's browser.
+Audio and video can be easily integrated into questions; in particular, **docassemble** integrates with [Voice RSS] to provide on-the-fly text-to-speech generation.
+Interviews can provide the user with information relevant to their current physical location by accessing the geolocation feature of the user's browser, and present Google Maps to the user on the basis of addresses geocoded with Google's geocoding API.

 ### Easy to develop